Vtape: History

 Vtape was established in 1980 by artists Lisa Steele, Susan Britton, Rodney Werden, Clive Robertson, Colin Campbell and Kim Tomczak with the mission to improve the distribution and dissemination of video art and to compensate artists fairly for their work.
 It was incorporated as a not-for-profit in 1983.
 Vtape provided organizational assistance for independent art exhibitions throughout the 1980s and 1990s during conditions of intensive censorship of artists' film and video works by the Government of Ontario.

 Aboriginal collection

-Vtape began a dedicated collection of video works by Aboriginal artists in 1994, after being approached by Zachary Longboy.
+Vtape began a dedicated collection of video works by Indigenous artists in 1994, after being approached by Zachary Longboy.
 It is the only specialized collection within the organization, and the only collection at Vtape that will accept works on film and works by first-time artists.
 Longboy helped develop the collection as Vtape's Aboriginal outreach coordinator, and was succeeded by Cynthia Lickers-Sage.
 As outreach coordinator, Lickers-Sage broadened the collection's reach through the establishment of the imagineNative Film Festival in 1998.
 The foundation of the Aboriginal Digital Access Project in 2012 broadened access to this special collection by allowing curators from around the world to preview video and film works online, rather than at the archive in person.